Easy Care Guide for Tradescantia Purple Heart

 Introduction

-Tradescantia pallida 'Purple Heart' is a remarkable houseplant with its intense purple color and trailing stems.
-Easy to care for and quick to grow, it's ideal for beginners.
-Discover all our tips here to keep it vibrant and healthy.
+The Tradescantia pallida 'Purple Heart' is an indoor plant notable for its intense purple color and creeping stems.
+Easy to care for and fast-growing, it is ideal for beginners.
+Discover all the tips here to keep it vibrant and healthy.

-• Common name: Purple Heart / Purple Misery
+• Common Name: Purple Heart / Purple Misère

 🌞 Light

-The Purple Heart thrives in bright light without prolonged direct sunlight.
-A spot near a bright window is ideal.
-Too little light will cause its intense purple to fade and stunt its growth.
+The Purple Heart loves bright light without prolonged direct sunlight.
+Exposure near a bright window is ideal.
+Too little light will cause its intense purple color to fade and slow its growth.

 💧 Watering

 Water moderately.
-Allow the top third of the soil to dry out before each watering.
+Allow the top third of the potting soil to dry out before each watering.
 In winter, reduce watering to once every two weeks.
-This plant tolerates short periods of neglect but dislikes overwatering.
+This plant can tolerate short lapses in watering but fears excess moisture.

 🌡️ Temperature

-This plant prefers temperatures between 16 and 24°C. It does not tolerate cold.
-Avoid drafts and areas near a radiator.
-It can be placed outdoors in summer, as long as it remains in light shade.
+This plant prefers temperatures between 16 and 24 °C. It does not like the cold.
+Avoid drafts and areas close to a radiator.
+It can be placed outside in summer, as long as it remains in bright shade.

 🌱 Repotting

 Repot every two years, preferably in spring.
 Use a slightly larger pot with good drainage.
-A universal potting mix with reduced perlite content is suitable.
-Do not compact the soil too much to avoid suffocating the roots.
+A universal mix lightened with perlite works well.
+Do not compact the soil too much to avoid root suffocation.

 Featured Products

-Tradescantia pallida 'Purple Heart' - Intense Purple Wandering Jew Plant 💜
+Tradescantia pallida 'Purple Heart' - Intense Purple Misère Plant 💜

-Tradescantia pallida 'Purple Heart' - Intense Purple Wandering Jew Plant 💜
+Tradescantia pallida 'Purple Heart' - Intense Purple Misère Plant 💜

 €9